-The data are from the ESA's ground stations in Kiruna, Sweden, and at ESRIN, Italy (since July 1st, 2003 only; this explains the presence of a few spots on the map with missing data).
+The data are from the ESA's ground stations in Kiruna, Sweden, and at ESRIN, Italy.

-Figure 1: Brightness temperature maps over the South Pole for the two frequencies, 23.8 and 36.5 GHz.
+Figure 1: Brightness temperature maps over the South Pole for the two frequencies, 23.8 and $36.5~\mathrm{GHz}$.

 3 Monitoring of the radiometer internal parameters